Fodor's Expert Review Mount Washington Cog Railway

 In 1858, Sylvester Marsh petitioned the state legislature for permission to build a steam railway up Mt.
 Washington.
-A politico retorted that he'd have better luck building a railroad to the moon.
-But 11 years later, the Mount Washington Cog Railway chugged its way up to the summit along a 3-mile track on the west side of the mountain.
+One politico retorted that Marsh would have better luck building a railroad to the moon, but 11 years later the Mount Washington Cog Railway chugged its way up to the summit along a 3-mile track on the mountain's west side.
 Today it's one of the state's most beloved attractions—a thrill in either direction.
-You'll find a small museum about the cog rail at the base.
-The train runs from May until early December, with varying departure times.
-A full trip ($64) is three hours including one hour at the summit.
+A small museum at the base has exhibits about the cog rail.
+The full trip takes three hours including an hour spent at the summit.